Here’s a story about the tick that beat the giant with a trick

-The issues have to be clear and resonate with people.
-It’s not just about chanting the merits of your alternative, it’s about showing how ugly the status quo is.
+In Signal’s case, Edward Snowden had recommended Signal for years.
+But humans are narrative creatures.
+We need a story to justify our behaviour.
+Issues have to be clear and resonate with people.
+It’s not only chanting the merits of your alternative, it’s about showing how ugly the status quo is.

 WhatsApp was associated with security and privacy, but Facebook wasn’t.
 That’s what made people quit.
 The villain of the story became obvious.